When I Look In The Mirror, I See My Daughter

 Even at six months pregnant she cooks for me, and helps prepare meals for us for the days after chemo.
 She is an inspiration.
 When I see her now it brings such joy but for all those months during chemo and the ones following when I would see her with her wig, I would see the face of cancer.
 When her hair grew to the point that it just covered her bald head, she boldly put the wig away and embraced her new look.
 It took a long time for it to be back to normal.
 Now when I see her, I don’t always see the face of cancer.
 However, when I look in the mirror, I see myself and it reminds me of her.
 I try not to think of myself as ugly because she was never ugly, and I look like her.

-We asked Dory how she is feeling about her mom’s breast cancer diagnosis.
-Stay tuned for tomorrow’s blog post for her POV.
+We asked Dory how she is feeling about her mom’s breast cancer diagnosis – read her response here.